-- In Emergency Services, call volumes for EMS have largely returned to normal levels as business and life has resumed. - EMS is closely monitoring patient flow within local emergency departments and working with Niagara Health to ensure capacity and surge planning for anticipated COVID-19 related hospitalizations.
+- With cases starting to come down, Public Health's capacity for follow-up is improving.
+Public Health's capacity continues to be stretched however, given the ongoing large number of cases, outbreaks, as well as the ramping-up of vaccination work. - The province has limited vaccination at this time to only long-term care home residents and specified high risk retirement home residents.
+Vaccination of this group with their first doses has been completed, and their second doses are being administered now 21 days after their first dose. - Work continues in planning mass vaccination efforts in case the provincial government seeks Public Health leadership of that effort.
+Plans are near complete with efforts underway to recruit volunteers and additional capacity.
+The major barriers to planning are the lack of information on when doses will arrive and in what volumes. - In Emergency Services, call volumes for EMS have largely returned to normal levels as business and life has resumed. - EMS is closely monitoring patient flow within local emergency departments and working with Niagara Health to ensure capacity and surge planning for anticipated COVID-19 related hospitalizations.
 The recent closure of GNGH to admissions is impacting patient flow. - Emergency Management continues to support both Regional and Local Area Municipal EOC's for coordinated response and business continuity planning.

-Previous (December 8) Summary on Business Continuity
+Previous (January 12) Summary on Business Continuity